jufajardini/suricata/doc/userguide/rules/rule-types.rst

       - ``content`` with ``startswith`` or ``depth``
     * - Stream
       - Flow, if stateful (**)
-      - Per stream chunk, if stateful, per-packet if not.
+      - Stream chunks, if stateful, just packets if not.
-      - Against the reassembled stream.
-If stream unavailable, match per-packet.
-        (stream payload or packet payload)
+      - Stream reassembled payload or packet payload data.
       - ``tcp-stream`` in protocol field; simple ``content``; ``byte_extract``
     * - Application Layer Protocol
       - Flow